PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-13 17:20:24
+Last updated: 2024-04-13 17:24:17
-Random Quote: Why have average when you can have extraordinary? - Madelyn Stillwell
+Random Quote: You know what they say about relationships.
+Every waking moment's a battle. - Barney Stinson